-- iii.
-The Manipulated Financial Reporting Margin Information ought reasonably to have been known by Mariner by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Mariner.; (a) his role as President and Chief Executive Officer of Boral North America; (b) at a date not presently known to the Applicant but materially earlier than 5 December 2019 a person approached management and informed them that Windows' accounts had been manipulated.; and (c) on a date not presently known to the Applicant but materially earlier than 5 December 2019 an investigation by lawyers retained by Boral and a forensic account was being conducted. - iv.
-The Financial Reporting Margin Information ought reasonably to have been known by Sullivan by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Sullivan.
-Further particulars may be provided following discovery. - v.
+- i.
+The Financial Reporting Margin Information ought reasonably to have been known by Kane by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Kane. - ii.
+The Financial Reporting Margin Information ought reasonably to have been known by Ng by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Ng. - iii.
+The Financial Reporting Margin Information ought reasonably to have been known by Mariner by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Mariner. - iv.
+The Financial Reporting Margin Information ought reasonably to have been known by Sullivan by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Sullivan. - v.
 The Financial Reporting Margin Information ought reasonably to have been known by Post by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Post. - 144.
-The Manipulated Financial Reporting Margin Information was information that: - (a) until 10 February 2020 was not generally available within the meaning of s 674(2)(c)(i) of the Corporations Act; and - (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 145.
-Pursuant to ASX Listing Rule 3.1, Boral became obliged to tell the ASX the Manipulated Financial Reporting Margin Information immediately on and from the dates that Boral had, or obtained that information, as pleaded in paragraph 143 above. - 146.
-Boral did not communicate the Manipulated Financial Reporting Margin Information to the ASX before 10 February 2020. - 147.
+The Financial Reporting Margin Information was information that: - (a) until 5 December 2019, or alternatively 10 February 2020 was not generally available within the meaning of s 674(2)(c)(i) of the Corporations Act; and

+- (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 145.
+Pursuant to ASX Listing Rule 3.1, Boral became obliged to tell the ASX the Financial Reporting Margin Information immediately on and from the dates that Boral had, or obtained that information, as pleaded in paragraph 143 above. - 146.
+Boral did not communicate the Financial Reporting Margin Information to the ASX before 5 December 2019, or alternatively 10 February 2020. - 147.
 In the circumstances set out in paragraphs 143 to 146 above, Boral contravened s 674(2) of the Corporations Act during the Relevant Period up to and including 10 February 2020 (being a Continuous Disclosure Contravention).

-H.4 Manipulated Financial Reporting Quantum and Duration
+H.4 Financial Reporting Quantum and Duration